 Consider filming “profile” videos where you introduce yourself and your staff.
 New patients are more likely to schedule an appointment if they feel like they know you.

 Another idea: explain procedures and their outcomes to make patients feel at ease with your services.
 Show, for example, a patient with clear skin after an acne laser treatment at your practice.

 In this article, we discussed the most powerful healthcare marketing techniques any marketer should consider implementing in 2019.
 Are you confused about how all these strategies come together into a cohesive strategy?
 Check out our step by step Healthcare Marketing Plan Guide and Our Healthcare Public Relations Guide.

 Lastly, here’s a quick summary of what we believe should be your primary focus areas next year:

 - Invest in content marketing: Content marketing and educational content is the smartest way to attract new patients and customers for your healthcare business in 2019.

 - Make sure your website is mobile responsive: If your healthcare website is not mobile responsive in 2019, you will not get any organic traffic to your business.

 - Use video marketing to attract new patients and healthcare customers: Video marketing is the best channel for healthcare marketers to build trust and increase awareness around their healthcare business in 2019.

-- Invest in multichannel initiatives & customer touch-points: Customers are omnichannel, and your marketing should be too.
+- Invest in multichannel initiatives and customer touch-points: Customers are omnichannel, and your marketing should be too.